rocjs/roc-internal-dev/README.md

 It is then possible to run all possible commands using `npm start <command>`.

 ## Get correct documentation
-It is important to add the extension itself to the `package.json` for `roc-internal-dev` to be able to generate documentation.
+It is important to add the extension itself to the `package.json` for `roc-package-internal-dev` to be able to generate documentation.

 __Example__
 ```json